hmerritt/obsidian-plugin-full-width/README.md

-# [Obsidian Plugin] Full Width
+# [Obsidian Plugin] Viewer Full Width

-Simple plugin to make the viewer/editor the full width of the screen.
+Simple plugin that adds a toggle to expand the viewer to the full width of the screen.

 ![](./example.gif)